Dynamical Boson Stars: Dynamics of boson stars

-First attempts at binary boson star simulations assumed the Newtonian limit, since the SP system is simpler than the EKG one.
-Numerical evolutions of Newtonian binaries showed that in head-on collisions with small velocities, the stars merge forming a perturbed star~\cite{1998PhDT........16C}.
-With larger velocities, they demonstrate solitonic behaviour by passing through each other, producing an interference pattern during the interaction but roughly retaining their original shapes afterwards~\cite{PhysRevA.66.063609}.
-In \cite{1998PhDT........16C} it was also compute preliminary simulation of coalescing binaries, although the lack of resolution in these 3D simulations prevents of strong statements on these results.
-The head-on case was re-visited in ~\cite{2006PhRvD..74j3002B} with a 2D axisymmetric code.
-In particular, these evolutions show that final state will depend on the total energy of the system, that is, the addition of kinetic, gravitational and self-interaction energies.
-If the total energy is positive, the stars exhibit a solitonic behaviour both for identical (see Figure~\ref{fig:bin_new_eqmass_soliton}) as for non-identical stars.
-When the total energy is negative the gravitational force is the main driver of the dynamics of the system.
-This case produces a true collision, forming a single object with large perturbations which slowly decays by gravitational cooling, as displayed in Figure~\ref{fig:bin_new_eqmass_merge}.
+The head-on case was revisited in \cite{2006PhRvD..74j3002B} with a 2D axisymmetric code.
+In particular, these evolutions show that the final state will depend on the total energy of the system (e.g. the sum of kinetic, gravitational and self-interaction energies).
+If the total energy is positive, the stars exhibit solitonic behavior both for identical stars (see Fig.~\ref{fig:bin_new_eqmass_soliton}) and non-identical stars.
+When the total energy is negative, the gravitational force is the main driver of the dynamics of the system.
+This case produces a true collision, forming a single object with large perturbations, which slowly decays by gravitational cooling, as displayed in Fig.~\ref{fig:bin_new_eqmass_merge}.